himmAllRight/himmAllRight-source/content/post/creating-website-tests-pages.md

 ]
 ```

-As you can see, in my `constants.py` file I have 4 constants defined:
+As you can see, in my `constants.py` file I have 4 variables defined:

 - `BASE_URL`: this is the base url for the website when running `hugo serve`.
-    For most, this will default to `http://localhost:1313`, but I have this as
+    For most, it will default to `http://localhost:1313`, but I have this as
     a constant because I usually run my `hugo serve` command with the `-b` to
     change it to an ip address so I can view it from other computers.
-- `SITE_PAGES`: This is the paths that come *after* the baseurl for pages that
+- `SITE_PAGES`: This is a list of paths that come *after* the baseurl for pages that
     we well be testing.
 For example, I want to make sure that my "about me"
     page is being served, which is at `baseurl/pages/about/`, so
     `/pages/about/` is one of the values in this constant.